dojo/framework/docs/en/testing/supplemental.md

 });
 ```

-now lets see how we'd test the output when the `username` property is passed to the `Profile`:
+To test the scenario of a `username` property being passed to the `Profile`, the assertion template can be parameterized such as:

 > tests/unit/widgets/Profile.ts